 There is always at least one rebuilder who will rebuild ANY piano, even if the rebuilding costs more than the piano is worth before or after the rebuild.

-Dealers of non-Steinway brands often advertise that they carry used and restored Steinways in order to attract the Steinway shopper.
-See our new vs used article for a deeper look at aged vs new Steinway.
+Dealers of non-Steinway brands often advertise that they carry used and restored Steinways to attract the Steinway shopper.
+See our new vs. used article for a deeper look at aged vs. new Steinway.